 AMP Cache URL format

-The AMP Cache URL format consists of these three components:
+The AMP Cache URL format consists of the following components:

 |Content type||The content type is one of the following: 'c' for an AMP HTML document, 'i' for an image, or 'r' for a resource such as a font.
 The Google AMP Cache returns a 404 error for resources that do not match these content types (see the core error).|